homerun-computing/ssd-trim-enablement/README.md

 5. Now run `sudo trim.sh`

 ## Troubleshooting tips
 This isn't super well tested, so if it doesn't work for you, I recommend you just follow [these steps](https://www.jeffgeerling.com/blog/2020/enabling-trim-on-external-ssd-on-raspberry-pi) yourself.
 This script is based on those instructions but could have some mistakes.
+If you're super helpful, you could contribute some fixes to the script in this repository.
+I'm particularly interested in getting it to work on other operating systems.
+Maybe it already does?